UBasDev/LeetCodePy/README.md

 <h3>Here we go again :) This is UCBDev.
 I have started to solve algorithm problems from easy to difficult level in Leetcode.
-After completing every question, I am gonna commit them with unit tests to this repository.</h3>
+After completing every question, I am gonna commit them with their unit tests to this repository via Pytest.</h3>
 <small>Last year, I started this journey with C# but I stopped it shortly because of other professional engagements.
 This time I am gonna proceed with Python but slower because of the limited free time I have.</small>